 "More than half of all cancer deaths among children and adolescents aged 1-19 years in 1999 and 2014 were attributable to either leukemia or brain cancer," the report stated.

-"A shift occurred during the period, with brain cancer replacing leukemia as the leading type of cancer causing death" continues the report.
+"A shift occurred during the period, with brain cancer replacing leukemia as the leading type of cancer causing death"